geosoft1/ssas/README.md

 - config file in JSON format
 - database generated from file or model (with [Mysql Workbench](https://dev.mysql.com/downloads/workbench/))
 - responsive interface for mobile access, browser back button disabled
+- salted and hashed passwords in database

 ### Integrations

 The skeleton is based on [W3CSS](https://www.w3schools.com/w3css/), a very lightweight CSS framework and is designed to integrate with [JQuery](https://jquery.com/), [Angular](https://angular.io/), [Fontawesome](https://fontawesome.com/v4.7.0/icons/) and some useful libraries like [Datetime picker](https://trentrichardson.com/examples/timepicker/) and [Google Charts](https://developers.google.com/chart/) (see `ui/head.html` file).

+### Compilation modes

+#### Plaint text passwords

+	go build -tags="plain"

+Passwords are stored in plain text in the database and sent as plain text on mail to recovery (unrecomanded).

+#### Hashed passwords

+	go build -tags="sha1 random"

+Passwords are stored hashed in the database and sent as random on mail to recovery (recomanded).

+#### Salted and hashed passwords

+	go build -tags="saltsha1 random"

+Passwords are stored salted and hashed in the database and sent as random on mail to recovery (highly recomanded).

+The tag `random` mean send password as random string.

 ### How is look like?